 8. Assign Modules to Positions

-Alright, now that you know where your modules can go, how do you assign them to those positions?
-All of that happens under Extensions > Modules.
+Now that you know where your modules can go, how do you assign them to those positions?
+All of that happens under Content > Site Modules.

 Here, you can see all modules currently active on your site plus the positions, pages, users, and languages they are assigned to.
-To get rid of anything already on your site, such as the login form and breadcrumbs, simply click the downward arrow button under Status and select Trash.
+To remove anything you don’t need (such as the login form or breadcrumbs), select the module and change its status to Trash.

-If you want to add more modules to your site, under New in the upper left corner, you find a whole lot of options.
+If you want to add more modules to your site, click the New button in the upper left corner.
+You’ll find a selection of module types.

-Let’s say you wanted to include some text about you and your site on the homepage.
-The first thing to check is where on the page it should go.
-In this case, this is content-bottom.
+Let’s say you want to include some text about you and your site on the homepage.
+First, check where on the page it should go using the module positions preview from the previous step.

-When you are done, make sure that when you save, Status on the right is set to Published and that you pick the correct template location under Position (pay attention that you also select your active theme!).
-In this case, we also want to hide the module title.
+When you are done, make sure Status on the right is set to Published and pick the correct template position under Position (pay attention that you select your active template).
+You can also choose to hide the module title if you don’t want it displayed.

-Then, go to Menu Assignment (the tab below the title) and use the drop-down menu to choose the pages you want to show this module on.
-In this case, it’s Only on the pages selected and then Home.
+Then, go to the Menu Assignment tab and use the drop-down menu to choose the pages you want to show this module on.
+For a homepage-only module, select Only on the pages selected and then check Home.

 Save and you should see it on your homepage (and only there).

-You can use this same method to insert other things into Joomla pages like blog posts (we will talk about that later in the tutorial), banners, menus, images, and iframes.
-In addition, you can also add new modules via extensions (more on that below as well).
+You can use this same method to insert other things into Joomla pages – blog post lists (we will talk about that later), banners, menus, images, and iframes.
+You can also add new module types via extensions (more on that below).

-For example, this is what the homepage looks like when we add the main image in form of a slider at the hero-section position with the help of a plugin and move the text module to content-top:
+For example, this is what the homepage looks like when we add a main image as a slider with the help of an extension and move the text module to a different position:

 Already better, isn’t it?